 IFRS 9's impairment requirements use more forward-looking information to recognise expected credit losses - the 'expected credit loss (ECL) model'.
-This replaces IAS 39's 'incurred loss model'.
-For the Company, there is no instruments applicable within the scope of the new requirements.
+For the Company, instruments within the scope of the new requirements include mainly other receivables.

 Recognition of credit losses is no longer dependent on the Company's first identifying a credit loss event.
 Instead the Company considers a broader range of information when assessing credit risk and measuring expected credit losses, including past events, current conditions, reasonable and supportable forecasts that affect the expected collectability of the future cash flows of the instrument.